It is true that we live in times where everything goes faster and faster.

 Windy, bit hungry, exhausted, legs shaking and heart full of excitement and happiness.

 I sat at the top of Kala Patthar overlooking Mount Everest for some time.
 The journey it took to get there, sleepless nights, never-ending trekking and my special ones who helped me get there.
 I want to thank you.
 I share this victory with you!

 After a few hours, I was off to backtrack all the way to Kathmandu but my excitement didn’t end there.
 I was staying at Himalaya’s best hotel

 “Hotel Everest View” to end my Mount Everest Base Camp trekking in a style! (review coming soon)

-You can watch below last video for this series.
-Likes and comments are always appreciated 😘
+You can watch below the last video for this series below.
+Enjoy!

 This is hilarious though –